greenkeeperio/greenkeeper-lockfile/README.md

 after_script: greenkeeper-lockfile-upload
 ```

-**Custom yarn command line arguments**

-To run the lockfile-update script with custom command line arguments, set the `GK_LOCK_YARN_OPTS` environment variable to your needs (set it to `--ignore-engines`, for example).
-They will be appended to the `yarn add` command.

 ## Using Greenkeeper with Monorepos

 greenkeeper-lockfile 2.0.0 offers support for monorepos.
 To use it make sure you install `greenkeeper-lockfile@2` explicitly.